Site Map

 3) The traveling public also assists in reporting activity though the use of cell phones.

-• What are the opportunities for the public to comment on this proposed system?
+• How can the public comment on the proposed NET BARRIER system?

 The official comment period for the Project's DEIR/EA ended on August 25, 2008.
 Comments may still be submitted on the Project to suicidebarrier@goldengate.org.
 Comments submitted after the official close of comments will not become part of the Final EIR/EA.
 We encourage you to sign up to receive periodic email updates about the Project’s progress.